lalbornoz/midipix_build/etc/README.md

 [//]: # "{{{ 4.7.
 Bourne shell coding rules"
 ## 4.7.
 Bourne shell coding rules

+> N.B.
+Input sanitisation is mandatory whenever input may form part of a parameter name, most usually when indexing with input as a key into a (pseudo-)hash, e.g. PKG_ZSH_<...input...>; failing to do so may introduce security vulnerabilities (e.g.: $(arbitrary_command) and ${arbitrary_variable} facilitating code execution and information disclosure, resp.)
+Do not use this code and these coding rules if this is not possible or impractical.

+*(reproduced from &lbrack;[shrtl](https://github.com/Lucía Andrea Illanes Albornoz/shrtl/blob/master/README.md)&rbrack;)*

 If no rationale is specified for any specific point, the rationale is avoidance of undefined behaviour and/or implicit behaviour contingent on often subtle special cases, both of which are prone to cause hard to debug or even diagnose bugs.